APogue/APogue.github.io/_posts/posts/2024-09-14-TitleVI-Model.md

 - Clery training requirements

-	- Requires "recognition" i.e. introduce the concept of literacy
+	- Requires "recognition" i.e. introduce the concept of literacy---students are unable to recognize problematic scenarios when they arise

 - Title IX posting requirements